tjboldt/Apple2-IO-RPi/README.md

 # Apple2-IO-RPi

-See the [upstream repo](https://github.com/tjboldt/Apple2-IO-RPi) for the original, full info.
+1. See the [upstream repo](https://github.com/tjboldt/Apple2-IO-RPi) for the original, full info.

+2. This fork is based on [A2Pico](https://github.com/oliverschmidt/a2pico).

 ## Installing